jeffvance/openshift-ceph-ex/MYSQL.md

 First, OSE's Security Context Constraints (SSC) need to be defined such that the *seLinuxContext* and *runAsUser* values are set to "RunAsAny".
 Selinux is still enabled/enforcing on the master and worker-node hosts.

+After logging-in to OSE and the *admin* user, edit the two scc files, as shown below:
 ```
 $ oc login -u admin
 $ oc edit scc prvilege